I have a little issue with bread.

 At breakfast this morning I was again gazing at the basket wondering if it was excessive.
 I rarely throw out moldy bread.

-We seem to always be in need of bread.
+We seem to always be in need

 How do others get by with less?